Maritzapg/address-book-api/README.md

-# User and Score Data REST API
+# User and address book Data REST API

 This is a REST API to get and store user data.
-It runs on port 3000 by default but may be configured in the environment.
+It runs on port 3001 by default but may be configured in the environment.

 The API is connected to an Atlas Cloud Cluster at `mongodb+srv://<username>:<password>@scoringapp.beqhsqp.mongodb.net/local_userchanger?retryWrites=true&w=majority&appName=AtlasApp
 `